 We computed absolute mortality frequency among patients with SLE for each hospital.
 We also compared the observed mortality risks among patients with SLE relative to their expected mortality risk, based on the outcomes of patients without SLE treated for sepsis in the same hospital.
 The latter measure provided an assessment of whether patients with SLE had higher, lower, or similar mortality risks to those of other patients at a given hospital.
 We first modeled the risk of death among the patients with sepsis but without SLE, conditional on the admission hospital and using patient-level data on age, gender, type of health insurance, Elixhauser score, and ventilator use as covariates (modeling details are provided below).
 We then used this model to predict the risk (or probability) of death for each patient with SLE and sepsis using the observed covariates for that patient.
 This gives the risk of death for each patient with SLE under the assumption that they had the same conditional risk of death as patients without SLE but with the same age, gender, insurance, Elixhauser score, and ventilator use.
 Adding these predicted probabilities for patients in a given hospital gives the expected number of deaths (E) among patients with SLE.
 We then compared the observed number of deaths (O) among patients with SLE at each hospital with the expected number of deaths.
 The O/E ratio is therefore akin to a standardized mortality ratio.

 We used machine learning methods to compute the expected number of deaths per hospital among patients with SLE.
 To flexibly model the conditional risk of death, we use the XGBoost algorithm [12].
-This modern form of gradient boosted classification trees allows for regularization as well as stochastic gradient descent methods to reduce the chance of overfitting, and uses decision trees as the learning engine to allow flexible prediction of the outcome from heterogeneous responses.
+This modern form of gradient boosted regression trees uses gradient descent to optimize a loss function (here, the logistic loss function), and boosting helps reduce the bias that weak learners exhibit while maintaining the low variance characteristics of the weak learners.
+This method has been shown to produce low bias, low variance predictors on a wide variety of data sets, provided it is trained well.
+Boosted decision trees have been found to work very well in lower-dimensional problems like this one, doing better than a random forest model [ref].
 To train the XGBoost model, we used the R package xgboost, (R version 3.4) [13,14].
-We trained this model on patients without SLE, with 5-fold cross-validation (using the R package caret) [15].
+We trained this model on patients without SLE, with 5-fold cross-validation (using the R package caret) [15] to find optimal tuning parameters of our model using a grid search as implemented in the package.
 Our optimal trained model achieved a cross-validated average area under the curve of 0.86, indicating excellent discrimination.
 Predicted mortality, based on the model, fit the observed data well (Supplement).
 We then use this trained model to score each patient to get their predicted probability of death.
 Within hospitals, we then added these predicted probabilities to obtain the expected number of deaths.
 Finally, we compared the observed number of deaths per hospital with the expected number of deaths (O/E ratio) under the model.
 The expected conditional probabilities of death use information across all hospitals and patients through the XGBoost model.
 An O/E ratio of 1.0 indicates that the observed mortality among patients with SLE and sepsis was the same as that predicted for patients with the same covariate set, given the outcomes of patients without SLE.
 We chose an O/E ratio of 2.0 (i.e. twice the predicted mortality) to indicate hospitals that had excess mortality among patients with SLE admitted with sepsis.
 Because our analysis was conditional on the hospital, we did not use NIS sampling weights in our modeling.